 Appointments are scheduled following discharge from The Ottawa Hospital.
 A referral is required.

-For the baby: We will assess newborn weight gain, feeding and hydration, as well as jaundice screening, required follow-up, and any other newborn screening.
+For the baby: We will assess newborn weight gain, feeding and hydration, jaundice screening, required follow-up, and any other newborn screening.

 For the parent: We will address postpartum healing and recovery, pain management, wounds and wound care, mental health and mood, and lactation support.

 Follow-up appointments will be scheduled as needed.
-Most families are seen for 1-3 visits before transitioning to care with their family doctor in the community.
+Most families are seen for 1-3 visits before transitioning to care with their family doctor or pediatrician.

 Jaundice is the yellow color in a newborn’s skin and white part of their eyes; it affects 60% of full-term babies and 80% of pre-term babies in their first week of life.
 The yellow tint is caused when an excess of the chemical bilirubin builds up in the baby’s blood.
 The term used for excess bilirubin is hyperbilirubinemia.

 If severe jaundice goes untreated for too long, it can cause kernicterus, a type of brain damage caused by high levels of bilirubin.
 Kernicterus is a largely preventable disorder, as long as babies are properly monitored and treated.